nullzero-live/github_cli_tools/README.md

 # Nullzero's GitHub Action CLI Tool :hammer_and_wrench:

-Welcome to Nullzero's GitHub Action CLI Tool – your new sidekick for streamlining GitHub actions right from your command line!
-This tool is a part of the DependMLOps project, which is all about orchestrating your MLOps tools seamlessly.
+Welcome to Nullzero's GitHub Action CLI Tool – This tool is a part of the DependMLOps project, which is all about orchestrating your MLOps tools seamlessly.
 As of 8th November 2023, its become an official side project huzzah. :tada:

 ## Status
 **Under Development** :construction: – We're actively coding away to bring you the most handy features for your development workflow.